• Mental Health

 Determining the Right Antidepressant Medication

-• Treatment history: When a person has tried one or more treatment for depression (therapy or medication) in the past, knowing what was helpful and unhelpful can be important in helping the provider make treatment recommendations.
+• Treatment history: when a person has tried one or more treatments for depression (therapy or medication) in the past, knowing what was helpful and unhelpful can be important in helping the provider make treatment recommendations.

 Each person is unique, and may respond differently to different drugs, even ones within the same class of medication.
 It is not uncommon for a person to try more than one antidepressant before finding one that works for them.
 You cannot control which drugs will work for you and which will not, but there are some lifestyle changes you can make to help manage your depressive symptoms.